johnwheeler-prod/brutal-astro/src/content/blog/2-seo-for-small-business.md

 layout: '../../layouts/BlogPost.astro'
 ---

-# SEO action items for small business owners
+# SEO to-dos for small business owners

 ## SEO foundations: things you would know if you didn’t already have 9 jobs